rangersx/technical_test/README.md

   - [rust](https://github.com/testcontainers/testcontainers-rs)

 Feel free to rewrite the integration test in any of the above language if you feel it is necessary <br/>
-Please take a look at the integration tests in: src/test/java/com/trello/clone/integration/*<br/>
+You do not have to follow the existing project structure, feel free to implement your own or rewrite the entire source directory if need to. <br/>

-After reading the tests, you should have some sort of idea on how to fulfill the requirements for the user stories below <br/>
+Here are the user stories that need to be fulfilled: <br/>

 ## User Stories

 ### In Identity Domain, as a User I :